 We can usually accommodate questions from non-English speaking Members.
-We offer language interpretation services in more than 180 languages free of charge.
+We offer language interpretation services in more than 180 languages.

 Deaf and hard-of-hearing Members who use a Teletypewriter (TTY) may communicate with the Member Services Department.
 For TTY services, please call 711.